Skip to Content

 I used 50% vodka in this recipe.
 For reference, this is 100 proof in Canada but the classification may be different in your location.

-For extra colour and fragrance, I also used a splash of rose petal-infused vodka (post on this coming soon).
-Since most of us likely don’t have batches of rose petal vodka infusing in the pantry, regular vodka will do just fine.
+For extra color and fragrance, I also used a splash of rose petal-infused vodka, following the same process as my rose petal vinegar recipe.
+But since most of us likely don’t have batches of rose petal vodka infusing in the pantry, regular vodka (or grain alcohol such as Everclear) will do just fine.

-Instead of synthetic polymers, I used high concentrated 200x aloe vera juice powder.
+Instead of synthetic polymers, I used highly concentrated 200x aloe vera juice powder in this setting spray.
 This is what creates the water-resistant film that holds your makeup in place.

 This type of aloe powder has been carefully freeze-dried as to not damage its delicate polysaccharides.
 It’s also 200x the strength of regular aloe vera powder, so you don’t need much for it to be effective.

 Also known as orange blossom water (or hydrosol), neroli water is known for its uplifting aroma, but it also has anti-inflammatory and antibacterial properties.
-It makes this setting spray smell lovely without synthetic, phthalate-laden fragrances.
+It makes this recipe (and your face) smell like a lovely high-end perfume without the synthetic, phthalate-laden fragrances found in store bought makeup sprays.

 White neroli blossoms illuminated by sunlight